Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Introduction

 \section{Introduction}

-Width matters.
-Increasing the neural network's width to pursue better performance is common sense in neural network architecture design~\cite{2019_EfficientNet,2016_WRN, 2017_ResNeXt}.
-However, the performance of a network does not improve linearly with its width.
-As shown in Fig.~\ref{fig_width_acc}, at the initial stage, increasing width can gain promising improvement of accuracy; at the later stage, the improvement becomes relatively slight and no longer matches the increasingly expensive cost.
-For example, in Fig.~\ref{fig_width_acc}, EfficientNet baseline ($w=5.0$, width factor of the network) gains less than $+0.5\%$ accuracy improvement compared to EfficientNet baseline ($w=3.8$) with nearly doubled FLOPs (floating point operations).
-Increasing the width of ResNet-29 produces a similar phenomenon.
-We call this the \emph{width saturation of a network}.
+\IEEEPARstart{I}{ncreasing} the width of neural networks to pursue better performance is common sense in network engineering~\cite{2019_EfficientNet,2016_WRN, 2017_ResNeXt}.
+However, the performance of networks does not improve linearly with the width.
+As shown in Figure~\ref{fig_width_acc}, in the beginning, increasing width can gain promising improvement in accuracy; at a later stage, the improvement becomes slight and no longer matches the increasingly expensive cost.
+For example, EfficientNet baseline ($w=5.0$, width factor) gains less than $+0.5\%$ accuracy improvement compared to EfficientNet baseline ($w=3.8$) with nearly doubled FLOPs (floating-point operations).
+We call this \emph{the width saturation of a network}.
+Increasing depth or resolution produces similar phenomena~\cite{2019_EfficientNet}.

-Besides the width saturation, in Fig.~\ref{fig_width_acc}, ResNet-29~($w=3.0$) achieve relatively close accuracies as ResNet-29~($w=5.0$).
-The situation is similar for EfficientNet baseline when ($w=2.6$) and ($w=5.0$).
-In this case, an interesting question arises, can two small networks with a half width of a large one achieve or even surpass the performance of the large one?
-Firstly, ensemble is always a practical technique ~\cite{1999_LiuY99,2001_DENN, 2002_betterthanall, 2014_AlhamdooshW14}.
-Secondly, we can train these two or more small models simultaneously~\cite{2018_QiaoSZWY18,2018_CVPR_DML,2020_ICLR_MMT}, make them learn different and complementary knowledge about the data, and finally, achieve better ensemble performance.
+Besides the width saturation, we also observe that relatively small networks achieve close accuracies to very wide networks, \ie, ResNet-29~($w=3.0$ \textit{v.s.} $w=5.0$) and EfficientNet baseline ($w=2.6$ \textit{v.s.} $w=5.0$) in Figure~\ref{fig_width_acc}.
+In this case, an interesting question arises, can two small networks with a half width of a large one achieve or even surpass the performance of the latter?
+Firstly, ensemble is a practical technique and can improve the generalization performance of individual neural networks \cite{HuangLP0HW17, LiWD18, LiuY99, ROSEN96, abs-1904-05488}.
+Kondratyuk \etal~\cite{kondratyukWhenEnsemblingSmaller2020} already demonstrate that the ensemble of several smaller networks is more efficient than a large model in some cases.
+Secondly, multiple networks can collaborate with their peers and learning from each other during training to achieve better individual or ensemble performance.
+This is verified by some deep mutual learning \cite{2020_ICLR_MMT,yang2020mutualnet,2018_CVPR_DML} and co-training~\cite{2018_QiaoSZWY18} works.

-Based on the above observation and conjecture, \emph{we argue that the number of networks should be a new dimension of effective model scaling, besides the commonly known depth, width, and resolution}~\cite{2019_EfficientNet}.
-To prove it, we divide one large network into several small networks and show that these small ones can achieve better ensemble performance than the large one.
+Based on the above analysis, we argue that increasing the number of networks (ensemble) can achieve better accuracy-efficiency trade-offs than purely increasing the width.
+A straightforward demonstration is given in this work: we divide one large network into several pieces and show that these small networks can achieve better ensemble performance than the large one with almost the same computation costs.